Markojudas/learning_notes/rxjs/README.md

 I will learn how to delegate both the calls and control flow to RXJS, allowing me to focus on the rest of my application.

 ## State management

+RxJS compartmentalizes your eventing flows, encapsulating each action in a single function.
+Building on top of this, RxJS also provides many helper operators that keep an internal state, allowing you to outsource your state worries to the library.

+In addition to these operators, I will learn about NgRx, a state management library built on top of RxJS in Advanced Angular.